MEET OUR PROJECT MEMBERS

 Ying Lee taught in the Berkeley Unified School District.
 She joined the politically progressive April Coalition and Berkeley Citizen Action and, as part of a that coalition, was elected to the Berkeley City Council in the 70’s.
 She joined Congressman Ronald V. Dellum’s staff in 1984.
 Upon Dellum’s retirement from Congress, she joined Congresswoman Barbara Lee as her Legislative Director.
 Ying retired in 2000.
 She works in the anti-war movement, as a Trustee for the Berkeley Public Library, and helps to raise her three grandchildren.
 She is an active member of Grandmothers for Peace.
 In 2012 the Berkeley Historical Society published Ying Lee: From Shanghai to Berkeley, An Oral History.

 Ben Hass is a web developer and interactive media specialist.
-Prior to working as a technology consultant, he received a B.S. in Art History and Communication Arts from the University of Wisconsin–Madison.
-He is responsible for the design and infrastructure of the Living New Deal website, map and database, and he serves as our webmaster.
+Prior to working as a technology consultant, Ben studied Art History and Communication Arts at the University of Wisconsin–Madison.
+Ben improved the design of the Living New Deal website and built the current map and infrastructure.
+He served as our webmaster from 2010-2013.

 Terry Diggs is adjunct professor at University of California, Hastings College of the Law, where she teaches a seminar on Film and the Law about the social, political and economic significance of film narratives on the justice system.
 She has taught Criminal Procedure, Criminal Trial Advocacy and Trial Advocacy.
 She writes a regular column for American Lawyer Media and speaks extensively about the intersection of legal cases and culture.

 SUSAN C. ALLEN – Mississippi & the Delta Region <firstname.lastname@example.org>